asemio/SZXX/README.md

     Xlsx.yojson_cell_parser
 in
 ```
-We can then now work with the data in `seq` as usual.
+We can now work with the data in `seq` as usual.

 #### Example 2